 When it comes to putting things together, you can simply make the lunches each morning, or the night before.
 Of you can do a weeks worth of prep at once and split everything into snap-lock bags.
 Not necessary, but saves you time in the long run as you just grab what you need as you go.

-I’ve put together this infographic to help visualise what you can put in a lunchbox … click to view a larger version.
+I’ve put together this infographic to help visualise what you can put in a lunchbox … right click on the image to save it to your desktop.
 You can pin this to your Pinterest, or save it to your computer; or even take a screenshot and save it to your phone!

 Be sure to check out my own lunch box creations to see what I put in my kids lunch.